 Love this dish?
 Please leave us a review below.
 And come join us on social, tag us in your delicious photos Facebook, Instagram or Pinterest.
 Hungry for more deliciousness?
 Subscribe to our newsletter, to receive our latest e-recipe book and never miss another ATK recipe!

 Our goal is to share simple, tasty dishes created by Chef Shane and partner, Sara.
 Using Shane's understanding of flavours and knowledge of food, to teach and inspire you to create delicious food everyday and gain a new level of confidence in the kitchen.
-Sara understands what it’s like preparing weekly dinners for a busy family of five and likes to create dishes that are easy, full of flavour and that the whole family will enjoy.

-- 1 tsp Fennel seeds
+- 1 teaspoon Fennel seeds

 - 4 Cloves Garlic

-- 1 tsp Flakey salt
+- 1 teaspoon Flakey salt

-- ½ tsp Ground black pepper
+- ½ teaspoon Ground black pepper

-- ½ tsp Chilli flakes
+- ½ teaspoon Chilli flakes (See note 2)